 During their initial recovery for a surgical facelift, patients will be prescribed pain medication to mitigate any discomfort.
 They will need to attend a follow-up appointment with their surgeon to have the incision checked, and dressings reapplied.

 HIFU Non Surgical Facelift Procedure

-A HIFU facelift typically takes under an hour to complete, and no anaesthesia is necessary.
+A High Intensity Focused Ultrasound (HIFU) facelift typically takes under an hour to complete, and no anaesthesia is required.
 Those who have undergone a HIFU skin tightening treatment sometimes notice a light, warm prickling sensation in the skin.

-Following the completion of the procedure, patients are free to resume normal activities and should expect to see minor side effects.
-Rarely bruising and swelling are seen and will typically subside around two weeks into your recovery.
-The full effects of the facelift typically take up 3 months to become fully visible.
+Following the completion of the procedure, patients are free to resume normal activities and should only expect to see minor side effects.
+Rarely bruising and swelling is seen and will typically subside around two weeks into your recovery.
+The full effects of the facelift typically take up to 3 months to become fully visible.